-- If you wish to keep the skin on for juicing, make sure the apples are at room temperature.
+- If you want you may peel them.
+If you wish to keep the skin on for juicing, make sure the apples are at room temperature.
 Then spray vinegar and set aside for 5 mins.
 Rub them with sea salt and rinse well under running water.

 - Cut the apples and remove the core and seeds.